Alejandroq12/runner-tracker/README.md

 ### Deployment <a name="deployment"></a>

-You can deploy this project using: GitHub Pages,
+You can deploy this project using: Netlify, Render, or GitHub Pages,
-- I used Netlify Pages to deploy my website.
+- I will use Netlify to deploy my website.
 - For more information about deployment on Netlify see "[Netlify](https://www.netlify.com/)".

 <p align="right">(<a href="#readme-top">back to top</a>)</p>